hballington12/oignon/README.md

 Get the [mcp server](https://github.com/hballington12/mcp-oignon) for LLM-assisted workflows

-## License and brand
+## Other

-The **code** is open source under the [MIT License](LICENSE) — fork it, build on it, reuse it.
+The code is open source under the [MIT License](LICENSE).

-The **oignon name and logo are not covered by the MIT License** and are reserved (© 2025 Harry Ballington).
-You may fork the code, but please give your fork its own name and icon rather than passing it off as oignon.
+The oignon name and logo are not covered by the license and are reserved (© 2025 Harry Ballington).
 See [TRADEMARK.md](TRADEMARK.md).

 See [PRIVACY.md](PRIVACY.md) for the privacy policy.